 Maria Jose: You're a very strong advocate for diversity, especially when it comes to women and STEM careers.
 Why is it so important that tech and B2B companies embrace diversity?

 Annalisa: My first thought is that I feel the outlook is great with everything that has happened around the Me Too movement, around Black Lives Matter.
-There are so many different powerful movements that have brought a light on the importance of embracing humans for all of their faculties, and creating a world where people can bring their whole self, no matter the gender, the location, the demographics.
+There are so many different powerful movements that have brought a light on the importance of embracing humans for all of their faculties, and creating a world where people can bring their whole self, no matter the gender, location, the demographics.
 You bring your whole self to the table, and people are ready and willing to learn from you, I think it’s exciting.

 My second thought is, I can't wait to go through those experiences that are much more pro-diversity.
 I want to go to those amusement parks that are pro-diversity.
 I want to work at those places that are pro-diversity.
 I want to have parties with people who are pro-diversity because I just know the positive types of things that are going to happen at those places.